tropnikov/middle.messenger.praktikum.yandex/README.md

 # Messenger App ⋅ [![Netlify Status](https://api.netlify.com/api/v1/badges/c0a5707b-c88b-4ff5-9a51-aa5d13fc6b08/deploy-status)](https://app.netlify.com/sites/jolly-belekoy-ea11b4/deploys) ![example branch parameter](https://github.com/tropnikov/middle.messenger.praktikum.yandex/actions/workflows/tests.yml/badge.svg)

 Chat app written in Vanilla JavaScript using Block components, EventBus, Router, WebSocket and Handlebars to render templates.
+Only text messages are supported for now.

 #### This is a work in progress, README will be updated as soon as new features come.

-### Current stage – sprint 3:
+### Current stage – sprint 4:

 - Block class for components
 - EventBus for events